Immigrant investor programs: Residence by investment programs

 Residence by investment programs allow an applicant to obtain a permanent residency visa for a country by making an investment such as purchase of property or investment in a business.
 These programs are often known as "golden visas".
-The programs (on their own) do not allow the applicant to obtain citizenship (see "Citizenship by investment" and "Hybrid programs" below).
+The programs (on their own) do not allow the applicant to obtain citizenship.
 However, the person may eventually be able to apply for citizenship using standard naturalization procedures after residing in the country for a required amount of time.

 Many users of such programs are wealthy Chinese and Russian citizens seeking legal security and a better quality of life outside of their home country.
 Golden visas have been especially popular with Chinese nationals, over 100,000 of whom acquired them during the period from 2007 to 2016.
 In 2015, the majority of golden visas were issued to Chinese nationals.

 Numerous governments offer these programs including in Abkhazia, Australia, Brazil, Greece, Hong Kong, Malta, Monaco, New Zealand, Portugal, Singapore, Spain, Ukraine, the United Arab Emirates, the United Kingdom and the United States.

 In operation

 Belize

-Belize offers a investor residency program with a real estate investment of $250,000 and after 5 years an individual is eligible for Belizean citizenship which offers a CARICOM passport for travel.
+Belize offers an investor residency program with a real estate investment of $250,000 and after 5 years an individual is eligible for Belizean citizenship which offers a CARICOM passport for travel.